sindresorhus/eslint-plugin-unicorn/docs/rules/explicit-length-check.md

 # Enforce explicitly comparing the `length` property of a value

-Enforce explicitly checking the length of a value array in an `if` condition, rather than checking the truthiness of the length, and enforce comparison style.
+Enforce explicitly checking the length of a value array in an `if` condition or ternary, enforce comparison style.

 This rule is fixable.